pylhc/pylhc.github.io/docs/packages/development/howto_venv.md

 ```

 This clones the codebase from github to the folder `omc3` and installs the `omc3` such that
-modifications are taken into account once the module is loaded.
+modifications are taken into account everytime the module is loaded.

 ## Example use case